 ‘They shall not enter My rest.’”
 Hebrews 3:7-11 (NASB)

-In this illustration, the author of Hebrews refers to the time the Israelites had left Egypt and were trying to get into the land of Palestine.
+In this illustration, the author of Hebrews refers to the time the Israelites had left Egypt and were trying to get into the land of Canaan.
 They were wandering in the wilderness and they had some problems in their relationships with God.
-We have already talked in recent studies about the fact that Moses was called by God to lead the Israelites from Egypt into Palestine.
+We have already talked in recent studies about the fact that Moses was called by God to lead the Israelites from Egypt into Canaan.
 Moses met God at a burning bush where God called Moses to take them from one place to another.
 We have seen that Moses performed ten plagues: ten miracles that God performed through Moses before Pharaoh finally released the Israelites.
 We have seen that the Israelites plundered the Egyptians.
 They took a great amount of wealth, including money and valuables.
 On the way out as they were leaving the land of Egypt, all of a sudden they noticed that the Egyptian army was chasing them.
 They became terrified.
 God was leading them by a pillar of smoke by day, and a pillar of fire by night, and yet they panicked when they saw the Egyptian army.
 They went to Moses and complained.

 In Exodus 14:16 and following, we find that God parts the sea and they were able to escape.
 The Israelites were worried about their lives.
 They were worried that the Egyptian army was going to kill them, or at least take them back as slaves.
 Interestingly enough, even though God had done many miracles for them, they did not trust God.
 They were worried.
 They were panicked.
 What we are going to find is that they will doubt God nine more times.
 They tested God repeatedly for forty years.
 Nine more times the Israelites showed their lack of faith and trust in God.